opetitprestataire/label-studio/docs/source/guide/dashboard_members.md

 ### Export Annotation Summary table

-You can use the **Export CSV** button to to export the Annotation Summary table.
+You can use the **Export CSV** button to export the Annotation Summary table.

 ## Annotator Agreement Matrix